No doubt you’ve seen photos of the stunningly beautiful turquoise water and palm tree-lined beaches of the Philippines recently…

 You’ll find Filipino people to be so friendly and polite, especially in areas that aren’t overrun by tourists.
 And pretty much everyone you meet will address you as “ma’am” or “sir”.
 Or even potentially “ma’am sir”.
 Use the terms when addressing them as well and they’ll appreciate your respect.

-Opportunistic crime can happen anywhere but we never had any reason to fear for our safety during our 6 weeks traveling around the islands.
+Opportunistic crime can happen anywhere but we never had any reason to fear for our safety during our 6-week visit to the Philippines.
 We found the people to be so friendly and hospitable.
-Unfortunately we did have $40 USD stolen out of our luggage by hotel staff so you may want to keep your valuables locked in your room safe, just in case.
+Unfortunately, we did have $40 USD stolen out of our luggage by hotel staff so you may want to keep your valuables locked in your room safe, just in case.

-So, not that you were planning on attempting to purchase drugs during your vacation but if you were, don’t.
+So, not that you were planning on attempting to purchase drugs during your visit to the Philippines, but if you were, don’t.

-If you visit the Philippines during the wet season (June through October) you may encounter a stretch of bad weather.
+If you plan on visiting the Philippines during the wet season (June through October), you may encounter a stretch of bad weather.
 And if you’re counting on taking any ferries, say from El Nido to Coron, they won’t run if a storm is on the horizon.
-The ferry to Coron was canceled for 6 days in a row due to weather while we were in El Nido and we finally gave up hope and flew to another island instead.
+The ferry to Coron was canceled for six days in a row due to the weather while we were in El Nido.
+We finally gave up hope and flew to another island instead.

-When planning your trip to the Philippines you may be thinking that you should fly into the major cities and the bus and/or ferry it to the smaller towns.
-But there are actually quite a few towns that have small airports offering domestic flights.
+When planning your visit to the Philippines, you may be thinking that you should fly into the major cities and then take a bus and/or ferry it to the smaller towns.
+But there are actually quite a few towns that have small airports that offer inexpensive domestic flights.

-For instance, El Nido has an airport so you can fly there directly, whereas if you fly into Puerto Princesa you’d need to take a 6-hour shuttle to El Nido.
-You can essentially save yourself a full day of travel by flying.
+For instance, El Nido has an airport so you can fly there directly, whereas if you fly into the nearby Puerto Princesa, you’d need to take a 5-hour shuttle to El Nido.
+You can essentially save yourself a full day of travel by flying there directly.